NinoBendianishvili/Quantori_Project/README.md

 molecules that had compound structures.
 This comprehensive comparison was essential to identify the most similar molecules.
 Storage of Similarity Scores - The full similarity score table for each molecule was saved as a Parquet file and uploaded to S3.
-Due to the extensive computations required, this step was time-consuming.
-A total of 67 CSV files had to be produced, but due to time constraints decided to stop execution so there are about 30 csvs.
+A total of 67 CSV files were produced

-5. Identifying Top-10 Similar Molecules - table is generated and populated, unfortunately I was not able to finish 5th task so i "borrowed" this table to keep working on queries.
+5. Identifying Top-10 Similar Molecules - table is generated and populated

 6. Data Mart Design